xavyaly/kubernetes-lab/k8s-mm/a-pods.md

 # Practice Questions:

-# List all the pods

-How many pods exist on the system?
+# How many pods exist on the system?
-In the current(default) namespace.
+# In the current(default) namespace.

 controlplane ~ ➜  kubectl get pods
 No resources found in default namespace.